TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

 -------------------

 Adds an object to the Repository which is then persistent in the sense of Domain-Driven Design.
-But be careful, it will not written (and enhanced with an `UID`) to the database before finishing the loop through the Extension, to be precise after the call of the method :php:`persistAll()` of the `PersistenceManager`.
+But be careful, it will not be written (and assigned a `UID`) to the database before finishing the loop through the Extension, to be precise, after the call of the method :php:`persistAll()` of the `PersistenceManager`.